 Further opportunities to extend classroom learning can be found in student clubs, such as the Alpha Phi Sigma honor society and the Criminal Justice Student Association, and through study abroad.
 We also offer a Criminal Justice minor and specialty minors in Transnational Crime and Cyber Crime and Computer Forensics.

-Our program's dedicated faculty prepare you to become a leader in civil engineering and related fields by fostering creativity, critical thinking, and problem-solving skills and awareness of the environmental impact of your work.
+Our program's dedicated faculty prepare students who pursue civil engineering degrees to become leaders by fostering creativity, critical thinking, and problem-solving skills and awareness of the environmental impact of their work.

 Civil engineering is perhaps the oldest of all engineering disciplines and the first to be recognized and developed as a field of study.
 The field encompasses the planning, design, construction and maintenance of structures and the alteration of natural geography to meet human needs.
 Civil engineers design and build suspension bridges, dams, tunnels, skyscrapers, the interstate highway system, airports, ports, shopping centers, residential developments, water delivery and purification facilities, and irrigation systems.